Fares-Effective December 1, 2019:

 31-Day Pass (Fixed-Route Only)

-A 31-Day Pass is recommended for riders who average at least 40 trips per month.
-31-Day Passes are valid for 31 days from the time the pass is first used on a fixed route bus.
+This pass is good for unlimited rides on the fixed route buses for 31-days from the time the pass is first used on a fixed route bus.
 Passes are not available for the Lift Service.
-Multiple passes may be purchased at one time.
-They are non-returnable and non-refundable.
+Multiple passes may be purchased at one time, but will not be initiated until first used on the bus.
+Passes are non-returnable and non-refundable.

 10-Ride Card (Fixed Route Only)

-A 10-Ride Card is recommended for riders who would not benefit from the 31-Day Pass, including occasional riders who don’t want to worry about carrying exact change.
-Multiple 10-Ride Cards may be purchased at one time and have no expiration date.
-They are non-returnable and non-refundable.
-These cards cannot be used to purchase a 24-Hour Pass.
+A 10-ride card is recommended for passengers who would not benefit from the 31-day pass, including those who only ride occasionally.
+Multiple cards may be purchased at one time and have no expiration date.
+Each time the passenger uses the card to pay their fare, one trip is deducted from the remaining total.
+Cards are non-returnable and non-refundable.
+These cards cannot be used to purchase a 24-hour pass.

 Lift Ticket Strip (Lift Service Only)